Duties of a Dental Assistant

 Behind the scenes, dental assistants are busy with a number of other tasks.
 Often, dental assistants will sterilize dental instruments, as well as prepare the proper instruments for each procedure.
 They may even assist in scheduling dental appointments and billing patients, depending on the office.

 As a career, dental assisting is a field with a better than average employment outlook.
 According to the Bureau of Labor Statistics, employment of dental assistants is expected to grow 19 percent over the next 8 years.
-Dental Essentials School of Dental Assisting Salt Lake City can provide you with all the training and education you need to step into this exciting and growing career.
+Dental Fundamentals School of Dental Assisting in Salt Lake City Utah can provide you with all the training and education you need to step into this exciting and growing career.